 We enjoyed walking through the Christmas market in the central Martketplatz of Coburg surrounded by the 16th century buildings.
 We saw Duke Casimir’s impressive Stadthaus with decorative oriel windows at each corner.

 The square was just 10 minutes walk from Hotel Villa Victoria where we were staying and had all the ingredients for a fine Christmas Market.
 We’ve found that the markets in Germany are mainly about delicious things to eat and drink.
-There’s also stalls selling tempting hot dishes, sausages and cheeses as well as gifts destined for someone’s Christmas stocking.
+The stalls sell tempting hot dishes, sausages and cheeses as well as gifts destined for someone’s Christmas stocking.

 Enjoy the video below – A Weekend in Coburg, Germany

-If you can’t see the video above about my weekend in Coburg, you can download directly here.
-Or, see it on my blog here or Youtube here.
-Please do subscribe using the button above.
+If you can’t see the video above about my weekend in Coburg, you see it on my blog here or Youtube here.

 The Seßlach Christmas Market